Notebook-th/PH_assignment5/readme.md

-# Emergency Service Directory — README
+# Emergency Service Directory

 This small project implements an **Emergency Service Directory** with a navbar, hero, cards, and a call history panel.
-It is built with **HTML, CSS, and vanilla JavaScript** only (no frameworks).
+It is built with **HTML, CSS, and vanilla JavaScript** only.

 ## How to Run
-Just open `index.html` in any browser.
+Just open `index.html` file in any browser.
 All assets are local.

 ---